 The Kingswood Commuter Car Park upgrade seeks to provide commuters with additional car spaces adjacent to the train station, encourage greater use of public transport, and help ease urban road congestion.

 The Kingswood Commuter Car Park Review of Environmental Factors (REF) Report was on Public Exhibition from 25 July – 5 August 2022 at Penrith Council Civic Centre, St Marys Business Office and all Penrith City Library branches.
-You can also view the REF Report, further below.
+The REF Report can be viewed below.

 Council appointed a community engagement consultant, WSP Australia, to undertake community engagement and stakeholder consultation, which occurred from 25 July – 5 August 2022.

-How the upgrade will support the growing community
+The upgrade will support the growing community by providing the following features:

 - 410+ commuter car spaces in a multi-level structure